phillywebteam/easy-announcements/readme.txt

 = 0.1.2 =
 * Limiting content types that can be added to announcement if using block editor
 * Added navigation bar to live select tool
+* Live select tool will now detect if a known theme is used and automatically suggest the correct selectors

 = 0.1.1 =
 * Initial submission of plugin